| |

 How To Make Cement Easter eggs:

 The first thing to do is to prepare your moulds.
 We used standard plastic Easter eggs.
-We began by drilling a large-ish hole in the top of each one.
+We began by drilling a large-ish hole in the top of the egg.
+Do this for each egg.
+I used an old egg carton to hold my moulds while we worked, since eggs don’t have a flat bottom and won’t stand up on their own.

 2. Mix Cement

-Next mix up your cement, making sure to stir it well so it’s fully combined.
-You want a not too dry, not too wet consistency.
-Now fill each side of the mould, and then try to snap it together.
-Working with the side with the hole as the top, gently tap your full egg to try and get any air bubbles out of the cement mix.
-Now if there’s any room at the top, carefully push a little more cement through the hole.
-I used a lollipop stick to push some more in, and tried and tap it down.
+To fill your eggs start by filling each side of the mould separately, and then try to snap the bottom of the egg and the top of the top of the egg together.
+Working with the pointy end of the egg with the hole in the top, gently tap your full egg on a hard surface to try and get any air bubbles out of the cement mix.
+Now if there’s any room at the top, use a plastic spoon to next pour a little more cement through the hole.
+I also used a lollipop stick to push some more in the small opening at the top, and tapped it down.

 How To Make Cement Easter Eggs: See how to use plastic Easter eggs as moulds to make your own cement eggs.

-Now leave your full egg mould to set over night.
-Once your cement is set it’s time to take them out of the moulds.
+Now leave your full concrete Easter eggs to set overnight.
+Overnight seemed to be a good length of time.
+You want your cement to be set, but not set too hard yet.
+Once your cement is set it’s time to take them out of the plastic container moulds.

 This was the hardest part of the job.